zenotech/pyepic/docs/source/examples.rst

 Listing Desktop Instances
 -------------------------
-To list your desktop instances use the list and get_details methods in :class:`pyepic.client.EPICClient.desktop`.
+To list your desktop instances use the list and get_details methods in :class:`pyepic.client.EPICClient.desktops`.

 .. code-block:: python